 Why Do Some Conditions Automatically Qualify For Benefits?

 The SSA receives millions of applications for disability every year.
 Some of these conditions are known to be life threatening, severely crippling, or to cause an extreme hardship for the applicant and their families.
 The SSA knows it’s likely for someone to be approved for disability without reviewing medical history given the diagnosis alone.
 If your condition qualifies, SSA will “automatically approve” your application, but review your claim over the course of the next six months to confirm your eligibility retroactively.
-The goal is to expedite the process for those who need it most.
+The goal is to

 This is not an exhaustive list–there are hundreds of conditions that the SSA considers severe enough to warrant automatic disability approval.
 The SSA uses its own internal medical guide and manual, known colloquially as the “Blue Book,” to evaluate your medical information and test results and determine eligibility.
 The Blue Book lists hundreds of conditions that automatically qualify for disability, and how severe your condition must be to be approved for monthly benefits.